Help us find the best startup lawyers

 If you’re a lawyer reading this, please note that we strongly encourage you to share this survey with your clients.
 We’ve found that when they’ve had good experiences, they are more than happy to give you a strong recommendation.

 Any questions?
 Email me at eldon@techcrunch.com.
-This project is part of a new thing TechCrunch is working on, that we’ll have more to share about soon.
+This project is part of a new thing TechCrunch is working on, which we’ll have more to share about soon.